Equity, Diversity and Inclusion

 Unconscious Bias are thoughts or feelings that you are not aware of that influence judgments.
 These judgments can lead to exclusion behaviors, often time unintentionally.
 We all have bias.
 This workshop will explore unconscious bias, explore why we have them and identify ways to overcome them.

 The work of diversity and inclusion belongs to all of us.
-To support making St. Scholastica a welcoming place of inclusion the Office of Equity, Diversity and Inclusion has collected a variety of helpful learning, teaching and development resources for the community.
+To support making St. Scholastica a welcoming place of inclusion the Office of Multicultural Student Services has collected a variety of helpful learning, teaching and development resources for the community.
 You’ll also find recommended reading and accessibility resources.

 The College of St. Scholastica believes in the need for a common vocabulary as we work towards dismantling systemic barriers and creating a more just, inclusive campus community.
 A common vocabulary will enable us to advance inclusive excellence in community with one another, to avoid misunderstandings and misinterpretations, and to foster a campus culture where each and every one of our members — faculty, staff, students, and Sisters — can thrive.